openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### `.osis_and_indices()`

 This function returns an array.
 Each element in the array is an object with `osis` (a string), `translations` (an array of translation identifiers—an empty string unless a translation is specified), and `indices` (the start and end position in the string).
 The `indices` key is designed to be consistent with Twitter's implementation (the first character in a string has indices `[0, 1]`).
+If you're looking to tag references in text, this function is probably the one you want.

 ```javascript
 bcv.parse("John 3:16 NIV").osis_and_indices();